CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 By documenting your process in this way, you help others avoid having to reinvent the wheel.
 You show that good procurement work isn't always linear or perfect, and that shared learning makes us all better.

-We have included a sample case study template for Procurements of AI Tools, which is a relevant and immediate topic.
+At the end of this sprint, we have included a sample case study template for Procurements of AI Tools, which is a relevant and immediate topic.
 The more agencies can share what and how they are procuring AI solutions, the better everyone will get.

 ### Navigating disclosure: What and how to share